alexander-nolan/ase-bootcamp/CourseFiles/Week7/Key-Vault/Part3.md

 #### Create and Retrieve Secrets

-- Use the Azure CLI to create a secret in your Key Vault.
+- Use AZ CLI to create a secret in your Key Vault.

-- Use the Azure CLI to output the secret from your Key Vault.
+- Use AZ CLI to output the secret from your Key Vault.

 ##### Confirm Secret Creation in the Azure Portal
 - Open the [Azure Portal](https://portal.azure.com/).